 The original publishing date of today’s article was back on September 10, 2015.

-I wanted to pull this one from the archives to help you understand how to go about building muscular power while also developing lean muscle.
+I wanted to pull this one from the archives.
+I did this to help you understand how to go about building muscular power while also developing lean muscle.
 If you haven’t applied the following steps to your own training then you need to make some adjustments.

 Read and apply.